 Throughout these wonderful years as a fragrance enthusiast, I have always strived for more.
-Which now, I’m thankfully able to share with you.
+Now, I’m thankfully able to share it with you.

 S.P.A.
 Signature Factor is my passion project which I’m proudly sharing with Scent Grail readers for no charge.
 I love to read and learn about my passion and have seen various people and organizations trying to make charts, lists, formulas, apps, and so on.

-Yet, I have always found something missing in them.
+Yet, I have always found something missing from them.
 They either offered too much unnecessary information or too little on what’s most important.

 That’s why I have created the most relevant and simplest 10 questions Signature Scent Guide on the Web.
-Your personal guide for finding the Holy Grail Signature Scent, and help you decide is a particular fragrance worth checking out.
+Your personal guide for finding the Holy Grail Signature Scent, and help you decide if a particular fragrance is worth checking out.

 The most important thing I have learned in my journey is that we all share different opinions, and that’s fantastic.
 In fact, I think that the only person who can decide is something for you, is only you!